skypy/skypy.github.io/_posts/2014-08-04-things-I-did-after-installing-unbuntu14.04.md

 now run this command to make emacs didn't exist anymore `locate emacs`

-When uninstallation process was fine, I again download emacs and specified the version 23
+When uninstallation process was fine, I again downloaded emacs and specified the version 23

 `sudo apt-get install emacs23`